FAQ

 How does Klaris work?

-What is the best way for me to build up my craft ice stash?
+Does the machine store the ice?
+What is the best way for me to build up a stash?

 Why does the process take so long?